 This was one of the big-ticket issues that was discussed between members of the House and Senate.
 Betting on college sports is always a big deal because these athletes are technically still amateurs.
 Making money off of someone who is not getting paid for what they’re doing is something that opens the door to moral questions as well as to a higher potential for bribery.
 To add to this complexity, the NCAA headquarters is based in Indianapolis.
 The NCAA has long opposed betting on their games for that very moral reason.
 However, Indiana more or less followed the lead of other states that have legalized sports betting already.
 They allow for betting collegiate teams outside the state and within the state.
 But, there will be limits when it comes to in-game wagering and restrictions on data sources will be up to the Indiana Gaming Commission to decide.
 This will act as a means to ensure that collegiate athletes don’t try to shave points or affect the integrity of the game for the sake of a betting line.

-Mobile Betting On The Super Bowl In Indiana
+Mobile Sports Betting In Indiana

 Legal Sports Betting Sites Accepting Indiana Residents